Trade mark monitoring in Australia: what it is, why it matters, and how to set it up

 The purpose of trademark monitoring

-Trademark monitoring helps protects your registered trademark.
+Trademark monitoring helps protect your registered trademark.

 It's a common misconception among brand owners that owning a trademark registration is all you need to prevent infringement.